UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 Along with testing numbers that are too large, you need to test numbers that are too small.
-As we noted in our functional requirements, Roman numerals cannot express 0 or negative numbers.
+As we noted in our functional requirements, Roman numerals cannot express zero or negative numbers.

 .. code-block:: ipython